zweack/Magnitude/README.md

    ```
 8. Thats it.
 Now create a pull request, assign it to yourself or request review from someone and see the notification triggered on your Slack.

+### Upcoming Features
-Work In Progress: To send notification when a pull request is reviewed and approved or change(s) requested.
+Trigger notification when a pull request is reviewed and approved or change(s) requested.